ILikeDogz/Rust_Watch_Project/README.md

 #### PCF85063 RTC Driver
   Description:

   This software handles the communication from the esp32-s3 to the rtc chip, the performance of the RTC is based on how well it keeps time and not really something controlled by the software, thus the implementation of this driver was much simpler.
 The implenetation of this driver is a pretty direct conversion of the C driver from waveshare, into Rust.
+The driver includes a simple constructor, methods for reading and setting time with BCD converting helper methods, and some date time and unix converters.

   Location: src/rtc_pcf85063.rs